DzikriDhaniawan/DzikriDhaniawan/README.md

 ## About Me
 I'm **@DzikriDhaniawan**, a passionate and ambitious learner aspiring to become a **front-end web developer**.
 My ultimate dream?
-Master bothhhh the front-end and back-end to become a proficient **full-stack developer**! 🚀
+Master both the front-end and back-end to become a proficient **full-stack developer**! 🚀

 - 🌱 Always excited to learn and grow in the tech space.
 - 🎯 Currently focused on improving my coding skills and diving deep into front-end development.